andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 ### Single Threaded OpenES

-The next algorithm I implemented and tested on some toy examples was the non-parallelized version of OpenAI's evolutionary strategy, which is described in algorithm 1 in the paper in the references.
+The next algorithm I implemented and tested on some toy examples was the non-parallelized version of OpenAI's evolutionary strategy, which is described in detail in algorithm 1 in the paper, "Evolution strategies as a scalable alternative to reinforcement learning", listed in the references.
 In my code I reference it as WeightedAverageES, and the updates are as follows:

 ### Pseudocode for Single Threaded OpenES